How To Export From Vietnam To The United States // Regulations And Tariffs When Importing To The USA

 How To Export From Vietnam To The US

 The shipping infrastructure between Vietnam and the US is highly developed, and investors can choose between air and ocean freight for most goods.
-The costs of exporting to the US from Vietnam are similar to exporting from China due to its strategic location on the Pacific Ocean and the developed port infrastructure.
+The costs of exporting to the US from Vietnam are similar to those of exporting from China, due to its strategic location on the Pacific Ocean and the well-developed port infrastructure.
 Your goods can arrive in the United States within a few weeks (or days for air freight).
-The most important thing to ensure is that you work with trustworthy suppliers who can provide the documentation you need for a smooth import once the goods reach the US.
-We can help you get in touch with the best suppliers in Vietnam.
+The most important thing to ensure is that you work with trustworthy suppliers who can provide the necessary documentation for a smooth import once the goods reach the US.
+We can help you connect with the top suppliers in Vietnam.

-Vietnam exported nearly $290 billion in 2018 alone, and this number keeps increasing.
+Vietnam exported nearly $290 billion in 2018, and this figure continues to rise.
 Nearly one in five shipments from Vietnam is destined for the United States.
 We can help you calculate the cost of your import taxes based on the total value of the merchandise and the local export taxes.
-We can also help you arrange the most affordable transportation from your factory to any location in the US.
+We can also assist you in arranging the most affordable transportation from your factory to any location in the United States.

 Shipping Costs To The US

 The average price for shipping goods from Vietnam to the United States varies significantly based on your chosen method.
-The cheapest method is LCL cargo; the most expensive is a dedicated 40’ container.
+The cheapest method is LCL cargo, while the most expensive is a dedicated 40-foot container.
 Here’s a breakdown of the average prices you can expect:

-Note: The seasons can increase shipping charges.
-For instance, peak season is October/November, when most shopping outlets offer Black Friday deals and other holidays.
+Note: Shipping charges may increase during certain seasons.
+For instance, the peak season is October and November, when most shopping outlets offer Black Friday deals and other holiday promotions.
 This is when shipping charges are the highest.

 Export Taxes From Vietnam To The US

 There are certain export taxes for goods from Vietnam.
-Most goods are NOT subject to export taxes, but they might depend on what you’re manufacturing.
+Most goods are not subject to export taxes, but this may depend on the type of goods you’re manufacturing.
 The export taxes range from 0% to 45%, depending on the category of goods.
-These taxes are paid to the Vietnamese government directly in customs.
-Vietnamese customs agents inspect the merchandise departing from the country to ensure the supplier has paid all taxes and duties, and the forwarding agent pays these taxes.
+These taxes are paid directly to the Vietnamese government at customs.
+Vietnamese customs agents inspect merchandise departing from the country to ensure that the supplier has paid all taxes and duties, and that the forwarding agent has paid these taxes.

 To ship your product, you need the following documents:

-The supplier and the forwarding company can label your goods and categorize them for easy shipping.
+The supplier and the forwarding company can label and categorize your goods for easy shipping.
 Vietnamese manufacturers employ “Customs Clearance” agents who specialize in assembling these documents.
 The total charge is identical to what you would pay to ship from China to the US.

 Calculate Import Taxes